pure99-z: Column Chromatography System

 - State of the art data system enables methods automation and data integrity control

-- GMP compliant and engineering standard compliant including C1D2 compliant, Atex II compliant, PED, ASME VII DIV II.
+- GMP compliant and engineering standard compliant including C1D2 compliant, Atex II compliant, PED, ASME Section VIII DIV 2.

 Talk to a Chromatography Expert!

 If your are interested in introducing a highly efficient chromatography system to your R&D process, contact one of our experts today!

 A primary concern associated with liquid-liquid extraction (CPC, CCC, LLE) is the use of both water and alcohol as one of the polar phases.
 The issue with this is that water is very tedious to remove from the end product being extracted.
 Because water has a very high boiling point while promoting the creation of an emulsified product, water should be avoided if at all possible.
 The methods used with the pure99-z system enables the paper used during the chromatography process to entirely avoid water during separation.
 This saves time, money, and mitigates the issues associated with water during CBD extraction.